04 Jul Using Retail Analytics to Translate Data into Action

 Only after aligning the math with your business as a whole which results in a significantly more accurate forecast the results are re-applied to each channel.
 (Eg. Replenishment results are optimized with promotional forecasts automatically) In this way, the retailer is able to continue doing business with optimal synergy between each channel, decreasing inventory costs, boosting sales, and creating a truly consistent experience for your customers.
 Here are more reasons why Retalon’s Predictive Analytics is the perfect fit for Retailers.

 In an Annual Supply Chain Benchmark Survey conducted by Boston Retail Partners, the group found that more than 62% of retailer respondents indicated providing a seamless customer experience is a top company initiative.

 Retalon allows retailers to stay a step ahead of their customers.
 Equally importantly a predictive analytic solution can be easily scaled as a retailer grows, or adds and removes sales channels.
-For example Follett, a University book store with over 900 locations and 4 million SKUs (due to the sheer volume of textbooks) experiences a surge of sales the week before the school year.
-They use predictive analytics to optimize several billion store/SKU combination very quickly.
+For example, Follett, a University book store with over 900 locations and 4 million SKUs (due to the sheer volume of textbooks) experiences a surge of sales the week before the school year.
+They use predictive analytics to optimize several billion store/SKU combinations very quickly.

 Using Analytics to Preempt Customer Behavior

 Arguably the world’s greatest heavyweight boxer of all time, Muhammad Ali, once famously said at a press conference: “I’m so fast that last night I turned off the light switch in my hotel room and was in bed before the room was dark.”

 Predictive analytics assures you that your product will be at the right place & time and the best price before your customer gets there.